kontainapp/kontain-kubeless-faas/README.md

+# Kontain FAAS

+Kontain FAAS is a Proof of Concept for a Kubernetes based FAAS platform that leverages the Kontain Unikernel/Virtual Machine technology.
+Like other FAAS platforms, each user function are encapsulated in a dedicated OCI image.
+When a function is called the function's OCI-image is instantiated in a Kontainer and the function Kontainer is called.
+This Kontainer only lives for the time it takes to service that single function call.

+The central component of Kontain FAAS is  a kubernetes `Deployment` called`kontain-faas-server`.
+Each deployed `kontain-faas-server` pod contains:

+* A file system for that contains directories for the OCI-images and OCI-bundles of the user functions to be run.
+* A container running the `faas-server`, which handles calls to user functions.
+- A container running the `faas-downloader` which monitors for changes to Image CRD records.

 # Kubless faas

 Repository for shared Faas work within Kontain based on Kubeless.
 The real code is in submodules.
 Do not forget to `git submodule update --init` after cloning.